 The Museum of Oaxacan Art in Huatulco has a whole back room dedicated to this amazing art form.
-Each piece is handmade at the shop; in fact, before you even enter the boutique you will be greeted by Lorenzo Hernandez at his workstation.
-Lorenzo is awesome, do not pass up an opportunity to purchase one of his master crafts.
+Each piece is handmade at the shop; in fact, before you even enter the boutique you will be greeted by a local craftsman at his workstation.
+Do not pass up an opportunity to purchase one of these master crafts.

 Located on the square in La Crucecita is the gorgeous church – Parroquia de Nuestra Señora de Guadalupe.
 This parish is home to the largest painting of the virgin de Guadalupe in Mexico.